 Great Lakes Summer Fellows Program

 CIGLR administers an annual Great Lakes Summer Fellows Program, in partnership with the NOAA Great Lakes Environmental Research Laboratory (GLERL).
 This program helps place promising undergraduate and graduate students with both university and Federal research mentors.
 Through this program, students work on substantive research issues in the Great Lakes and undergo a career training program that equips them with the knowledge and skills to be the next generation of Great Lakes scientists.
-Principal investigators from CIGLR, NOAA GLERL, and Regional Consortium Partners (University Partners and Private Sector Partners) are invited to submit fellowship position proposals.
-Fellowship position proposals from Regional Consortium members must include co-mentorship by a NOAA GLERL or CIGLR PI; applicants are encouraged to contact potential GLERL or CIGLR co-mentors to discuss proposed research before applying.
-We will be offering seven (7) summer fellowships during 2021, with the potential for additional fellowships funded directly through CIGLR research projects or Regional Consortium Partner support.
+Prospective mentors from CIGLR, NOAA GLERL, and and the CIGLR Regional Consortium are invited to submit fellowship position proposals.
+Fellowship position proposals from Regional Consortium members must include co-mentorship by a NOAA GLERL or CIGLR collaborator; applicants are encouraged to contact potential GLERL or CIGLR co-mentors to discuss proposed research before applying.

 Visit the Student Opportunities page for more information about the program, including past position descriptions.